tlsJP/mfe-example/README.md

 https://github.com/oktadev/okta-angular-microfrontend-example

+## Structure
+This project has four separate angular applications, one of which is a remote submodule.

+1. admin
+2. dashboard
+3. mfe-amogus (remote submodule)
+4. shell - host application

 ## Deploy local

-`$ npm run run:all` - starts the three applications
+`[project-root] $ npm run run:all` - starts the three colocated applications

+The remote submodule also needs to be started:

+`[project-root]/projects/mfe-amogus $ ng serve`

 ## Deploy Docker